botpress/botpress/docs/getting_started/trivia_template.md

 yarn install
 ```

-Once all the dependencies installed, you can start the bot to see if everything is working properly:
+Once all the dependencies are installed, you can start the bot to see if everything is working properly:

 ```bash
 #using npm